gleier/prototype-documentation-1/languages/german.md

 To make the Instruction Blocks, the first thing you have to do is laser cut the files, there's one for 4mm thick wood and one for 1mm wood.
 They are four layers, numbered from 1 to 4 and the drawings provided can be used to make 16 blocks, four of each kind.

-Each block has a different resistor.
-These are the resistors used in the prototype:
+Jeder Block hat einen andren Widerstand.
+Die folgenden Widerstaende wurden fuer den Prototypen verwendet:

-FORWARD: 4.7K Ω<br>
+VORWAERTS: 4.7K Ω<br>
-LEFT: 100K Ω<br>
+LINKS: 100K Ω<br>
-RIGHT: 220 Ω<br>
+RECHTS: 220 Ω<br>
-FUNCTION: 10K Ω
+FUNKTION: 10K Ω

 To make blocks, first you have to glue part 4 with part 3.